Physsionist/deep_architecture/README.md

 #### Initialization

-We initialized the parameters of our model in three (or two, really) ways:
+We initialized the parameters of our model in three (or two, really...) ways:

 1. Froze *some* layers (all except the last) from a pretrained model